 Learning points:

-Consider a situation where you would speak to a new colleague about racism.
+Reflect on: Consider a situation where you would speak to a new colleague about racism.
 What feelings, thoughts, and emotions arise?
 How would the feelings be different depending on whether the person was white or a person of colour?

 Racial literacy involves training aimed at growing our ability to move through racial discomfort, so we can have productive conversations and address racism.
 Unfortunately, fear of using the wrong language, embarrassing ourselves, being isolated, being labelled racist or ‘difficult’, can be paralysing and hinder our anti-racist activism.